-Because infants and toddlers must rely on their caretakers to meet all of their needs and have almost no capacity to protect themselves, this population of children is at the highest risk for abuse and neglect worldwide.
-It is therefore unsurprising that this youngest cohort is also the largest cohort in foster care in Hawaii.
+Infants and toddlers are at the highest risk for abuse and neglect and thus overrepresented in foster care because they have almost no capacity to protect themselves and must rely on their caretakers to meet all of their needs.
+This population of children is at the highest risk for abuse and neglect worldwide.
+It is Hawaii CFSP FFY 2020-2024 therefore unsurprising that this youngest cohort is also the largest cohort in foster care in Hawaii.

 One can see in the Data Booklet, Figure 18: Number of Children in Foster Care by Age Group: SFY 2014 - SFY 2018, the numbers of children in foster care by age over the past five years.
 Data Booklet, Figure 19: Age Distribution of Children in Foster Care by Number and Percentage: SFY 2014 - SFY 2018 displays this age distribution as percentages of the total annual number of children in foster care for each of the past five years.
-During this period, the percentage of children in foster care who are aged 0-5 has ranged from 42% to 46% of all children in foster care annually.
+During this five year reporting period, the percentage of children in foster care who are aged 0-5 has ranged from 42% to 46% of all children in foster care annually.